Man ends life by jumping into own funeral pyre in Kerala | Law-Order

 A suicide note, allegedly written by Vijayakumar, was recovered by the police.

-In the letter addressed to his friend, the deceased man said he was ending his life as he was unable to work anymore due to his health condition, they added.
+In the letter addressed to his friend, the deceased man stated that he was ending his life as he was unable to work anymore due to his health condition, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)